 New American Standard Bible - History

-The New American Standard Bible (NASB) has evolved from the Revised Standard Version (RSV, 1885) of the 1611 King James Version (KJV).
-The American Standard Version (ASV) followed in 1901.
+The New American Standard Bible (NASB) has evolved from the American Standard Version (ASV) of 1901.
+The ASV, in turn, was the American version of the Revised Version (RV) of 1885, also called the English Revised Version (ERV).
 While preserving the literal accuracy of the ASV, the NASB sought to render grammar and terminology in contemporary English.
 Special attention was given to the rendering of verb tenses to give the English reader a rendering as close as possible to the sense of the original Greek and Hebrew texts.
 In 1995, the text of the NASB was updated for greater understanding and smoother reading.
 In an effort to ensure accuracy, recent research on the oldest and best Greek manuscripts of the New Testament was reviewed, and some passages were updated for even greater fidelity to the original manuscripts.
 The original NASB earned the reputation of being the most accurate English Bible translation.
 The New American Standard Bible update (1995) carried on the NASB tradition of being a true Bible translation, revealing what the original manuscripts actually say—not merely what the translator believes they mean.

 New American Standard Bible - Translation Method